Help parishioners grow in holiness by participating in the liturgical life of the parish and developing their own spiritual life.

 (G, M, H)

 Consider spending one hour with our Lord in quiet time.
 Jesus said, “Whoever comes to Me will never hunger, and whoever believes in Me will never thirst” (Jn 6:35).
-Please call the parish office to schedule an hour.
-(G, M, H)
+Please call the parish office for information or if you are ready to select a regular time for adoration.

 (G, M, H)